 - Sulfonamides: This antibiotic class can be used for treating eye and ear infections, UTIs, bronchitis, bacterial meningitis, and pneumonia.
 These can be Co-trimoxazole and Trimethoprim.

 Undoubtedly, antibiotics are priceless.
 Thanks to antibiotics being overused and used inappropriately, people are now experiencing a severe and scary issue named antibiotic resistance.
-It has been estimated by the Centers for Disease Control and Prevention (CDC) that a minimum of two million individuals has been infected with bacteria that are resistant to antibiotics as well as a minimum of 23,000 individuals die every year due to these infections.
+It has been estimated by the Centers for Disease Control and Prevention (CDC) that a minimum of two million individuals have been infected with bacteria that are resistant to antibiotics as well as a minimum of 23,000 individuals die every year due to these infections.

 What exactly is antibiotic resistance?
 Concisely, it indicates that microbes, like bacteria, factually “resist” the consequence of medications.
 The antibiotics fail to kill them or delay their growth.
 Forms of microorganisms like bacteria, viruses, fungi, and parasites, are equipped with the capability to become resistant to medications.
 Resistant bacteria are named superbugs.
-Unluckily, as antibiotics are among the most frequently approved drugs, and as up to 50% of the time they are recommended improperly (for instance, treatment of viral infection using an antibiotic) or not consumed in an appropriate dose or for the appropriate time duration, antibiotic resistance has become an enormous issue.
+Unluckily, antibiotics are among the most frequently approved drugs, and up to 50% of the time they are recommended improperly (for instance, treatment of viral infection using an antibiotic) or not consumed in an appropriate dose or for the appropriate time duration, antibiotic resistance has become an enormous issue.
 To exacerbate the matter, resistant bacterial strains may multiply from individual to individual, or from non-human sources (like animals) in the environment.

 Do Antibiotics Raise Blood Sugar Levels?

 Individuals having diabetes can consume antibiotics.
 This is vital to be familiar with, as having diabetes increases the risk of several kinds of infections, such as skin infections, UTIs, as well as infections in the hands and feet.
-If a person catches an infection, it’s similarly as important to appreciate a) the kind of infection a person has, b) what is its treatment plan, and c) the most appropriate type of treatment.
+If a person catches an infection, it’s similarly important to appreciate a) the kind of infection a person has, b) what is its treatment plan, and c) the most appropriate type of treatment.

 One such category of antibiotics, fluoroquinolones, might be more expected to result in severe swings in blood glucose levels.
 Thus, if a person suffers from a UTI, for instance, and his or her physician recommends Ciprofloxacin, then he or she may run the risk of having high and/or low blood glucose levels.
 Gatifloxacin, particularly, has been associated with serious hypoglycemia (low blood sugar) as well as hyperglycemia (high blood sugar).

-Research study has found that older adults having diabetes were consuming a category of anti-diabetic medications named sulfonylureas (Glipizide, Glyburide).
+A research study has found that older adults having diabetes were consuming a category of anti-diabetic medications named sulfonylureas (Glipizide, Glyburide).
 The study also looked at patients who were given various types of antibiotics (Levofloxacin, Metronidazole, Ciprofloxacin, Clarithromycin, or Sulfamethoxazole-Trimethoprim).
 These medications were found to be associated with greater rates of hypoglycemia (low blood sugar), as well as of those hypoglycemic events, roughly 40% were linked with hospitalization and 60% with emergency department visits.

 Antibiotics and Sugar Levels

-- Take as per direction: If a person requires an antibiotic, consume it as suggested.
+If a person requires an antibiotic, consume it as suggested.
 That implies consuming the full dose for the full time, although a person feels better or signs get resolved.
 In addition, don’t consume any surplus antibiotics for an infection that a person can get later on, and never consume antibiotics that have been suggested for somebody else.

 Can type 2 diabetes be treated with antibiotics?
 The use of antibiotics may enhance the risk of developing high sugar problems.
 Studies have suggested that type 2 diabetics are seen to consume more antibiotics.
 People having type 2 diabetes are overexposed to antibiotics in comparison to matched control persons with normal sugar levels.